amrit-srivastava/Polls-API/README.md

-# App to generate questions with multiple choices in JSON format
+# Polls project where we can perform CRUD operations on questions and choices with REST API
 It uses Django Rest Frameworks to create APIs (GET and POST requests).
 Available at : [https://django-polls-api.herokuapp.com/](https://django-polls-api.herokuapp.com/)